Xe/withinbot-old/README.md

 Rust](https://img.shields.io/badge/Written%20in-Rust-orange)

 A chatbot for The Sub-Aesthetic Furryhole.
 It has a few commands and features that help with the guild.
 To invoke the bot, either mention it with a command by name or use its prefix `~`.

-This
+This depends on Rust stable and is tested against Rust 1.40.

 ## e621 Commands